TYPE DESIGN INFORMATION PAGE last updated on Thu Nov 23 12:28:15 EST 2023

 At Escola Superior de Artes e Design de Caldas da Rainha (ESAD.CR), Portugal, during an exchange program, Anita Abarenkova (Riga, Latvia) created the stencil typeface Anita PT Light (2013).
 [Google] [More] ⦿

-Anna Pocius (Artmaker, Riga, Latvia) is the creator of Unique (2012), the fat round monoline monospace sans family VDS and VDS Bold (2011, Open Font Library).
+Anna Pocius (Artmaker, Riga, Latvia) is the creator of Unique (2012), the free fat round monoline monospace sans family VDS and VDS Bold (2011, Open Font Library).
 She also made Banana Brick Font (2011, free at OFL).

 Cyrillic, Latvian and English fonts: the Rim family (Times, Souvenir, etc.) by AG Fonts.
 The PragmaticaLatvian family by ParaGraph JV.&E. Gailis&Y. Ivanov.
 BaltHelvetica by AG Baltia.
 The Peterburg family by Atech Software.
 Dead link.
 [Google] [More] ⦿